OperationsMarch 16, 2026· 8 min read

 Arctic Wolf $28,728 $4,800 $33,528 $4.66/user/mo

-It's worth being specific about what "zero admin time" means in practice, because it sounds like a marketing claim.
+It's worth being specific about what "reduced admin time" means in practice, because broad automation claims can sound like marketing shorthand.

-Here's the workflow on a fully automated, AI-native SAT platform:
+Here is the workflow on an automated, AI-native SAT platform:

 1. Connect your client's directory (Azure AD, Google Workspace, or CSV upload).
 This takes about 60 seconds.